You're logged in as |

 NEUR 1650.
 Structure of the Nervous System.

 Combined lecture and laboratory course on the anatomy of the central nervous system.
 Lectures survey the circuitry of the major neural systems for sensation, movement, cognition, and emotion.
 Laboratory exercises (Mon.
 10:30-12:30) include brain dissections, microscopy of neural tissue, and discussion of clinical cases.
 Prerequisites: NEUR 0010, NEUR 1020, and NEUR 1030.
-Please request an override through C@B. Please keep in mind that decisions on overrides may not be made until the first meeting of the course.
+DO NOT REQUEST AN OVERRIDE FOR THIS COURSE.
+Please see the Class Notes section for information on how to gain enrollment into this course.

 Fall NEUR1650 S01 10113 TTh 2:30-3:50(12) (D. Berson)